-Finally, we develop the KPG as an end-to-end framework.
-It trains the ENS and the CRG alternately, allowing both components to generate intermediate results for each other and be optimized iteratively.
-On the one hand, the CRG generates new responses to supplement the candidate set of the ENS, enabling ENS to overcome limitations imposed by insufficient input information.
+We further incorporate a {\em reinforcement learning (RL)} framework to integrate the candidate node generation and key node selection processes with graph classification accuracy.
+To achieve this, we design rewards based on the classification accuracy obtained from a pre-trained {\em Graph Neural Network (GNN)} classifier.
+Specifically, we offer rewards for newly generated responsive features that show superior performance compared to the original features in terms of classification accuracy.
+Additionally, we encourage the selection of nodes that enhance the discriminative capability of the graph and maximize the expected cumulative performance improvement.
+Finally, we develop KPG as an end-to-end framework that trains the ENS and CRG alternately.
+This allows both components to generate intermediate results for each other and be optimized iteratively.
+On one hand, the CRG generates new responses to supplement the candidate set of the ENS, enabling ENS to overcome limitations imposed by insufficient input information.
 On the other hand, the key patterns identified by ENS serve as training samples for CRG, facilitating the extraction of latent variable distributions from realistic and distinguishable propagation patterns.
-The final key propagation graphs are then utilized to train a downstream GCN classifier for the rumor detection task.
+The final key propagation graphs are then utilized to train a downstream GNN classifier for the rumor detection task.

-In summary, our contributions are listed as follows: \begin{itemize}[topsep=0mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item We propose a novel KPG model, including two interdependent modules, which can augment small graphs with contextually relevant, reliable responses and precisely select the indicative key nodes considering both features and structural information. \item We incorporate the RL framework into the propagation graph-based rumor detection.
-The carefully designed rewards improve the graph discriminability during key graph generation process. \item Extensive experiments\footnote{Code available at https://anonymous.4open.science/r/KPG-A279/README.md } show that KPG achieves state-of-the-art performance on the rumor detection task. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize}[topsep=0mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item We propose KPG, a novel rumor detection model comprising two interdependent modules.
+It can augment small propagation graphs with contextually relevant, reliable responses and precisely select the indicative key nodes considering both feature and structural information. \item We incorporate the RL framework into propagation graph-based rumor detection.
+The carefully designed rewards improve discriminability during key graph generation process. \item Extensive experiments show that KPG achieves state-of-the-art performance in the rumor detection task. \end{itemize}